ivanseibel/dev-radar/mobile/README.md

 Mobile front-end for Android and iOS devices, builded with React Native and Expo.

 ## Search nearest devs
 Near devs satisfying the technlogies searched will be plotted on the map.
 In this version back-end is configured to search devs until 10km limit.
-Future versions will offer the possibility to configure this option on front-end.

 ## Display dev info on map
 User can touch on the avatar and a baloon will be showed to display developer infos.